-Michigan Tech has over 130 different degree options and over 50 minors.
-Majors cover seven areas of study: arts, humanities, and social sciences; business and economics; computing; engineering; forestry and environmental science; natural and physical sciences.
+Michigan Tech has more than 140 different degree options and more than 85 minors.
+Majors cover eight areas of study: arts, humanities, and social sciences; business; computing; engineering; forestry and environmental science; health professions; mathematics; and natural and physical sciences.
 Students who are exploring majors can choose from seven general/undecided options.

 First-year students are encouraged to apply in the fall of your senior year.
 Transfer students should apply at least 30 days before the start of the semester you intend to enroll.